tomtau/stub-corda-networkmap/README.md

 2. notary nodes will self-shutdown with an exception: `network.NetworkMapUpdater.updateNetworkMapCache - Node is using parameters with hash: ... but network map is advertising: ...`

-3. delete `network-parameters` in the notary nodes directory and run them again
+3. delete `network-parameters` in the notary nodes' directories and run them again

 4. run all other nodes with the compatibilityZoneURL in their configs